-Social workers require general education, experience and a number of soft (interpersonal) skills.
-Here are a few tips on how to gain the necessary experience and skill to find a job in the social work field.
+Social workers require general education, experience, and a number of interpersonal skills.
+Here are a few tips on how to gain the necessary experience and skills to find a job in the social work field.

 How to Find a Job in Social Work